jstac/versioned_dotfiles/README.md

 ### Tailscale

-Follow website instructions and install via apt
+Follow website instructions and install deb package.

+On Windows may need `start tailscaled` to start the daemon.

 ### Anaconda